-This project would not be possible without the partnership of the City of Wilton Manors, Central Area Neighborhood Association of Wilton Manors, The Pride Center at Equality Park, The Stonewall Gallery & Archives and The Humanity Project.
-It is in this collaboration that we will work in a meaningful way with the LGBT community to shine a light on their experiences, struggles and victories in the workplace.
+This project would not have been possible without the partnership of the City of Wilton Manors, Central Area Neighborhood Association of Wilton Manors, The Pride Center at Equality Park, The Stonewall Gallery & Archives and The Humanity Project.
+It was in this collaboration that we worked in a meaningful way with the LGBT community to shine a light on their experiences, struggles and victories in the workplace.

-In advance of the exhibit’s arrival, Art Gallery 21 will host a special interactive event, “Wilton Manors Works” beginning at 7 PM on Saturday, March 18, 2017.
-The walls of the gallery will be filled with images submitted by local residents and workers that reflect on the LGBT work experience, a theme we have entitled, “Diversity, Equity and A Paycheck.”
+In advance of the exhibit’s arrival, Art Gallery 21 hosted a special interactive event, “Wilton Manors Works” on Saturday, March 18, 2017.
+The walls of the gallery were filled with images submitted by local residents and workers that reflected on the LGBT work experience, a theme we titled, “Diversity, Equity and A Paycheck.”

-In addition, the Carbonell Award-Winning Playwright Michael McKeever will host a Story Slam addressing that same theme: “Diversity, Equity and A Paycheck.”
-The story slam will be recorded by The Humanity Project and the podcast will be posted to the world wide web.
+In addition, the Carbonell Award-Winning Playwright Michael McKeever served as host of a Story Slam addressing that same theme: “Diversity, Equity and A Paycheck.”
+The story slam was recorded by The Humanity Project.

 This sounds very interesting to me.
 I look forward to seeing this exhibit.
 Nia